openlandmap/book/docs/012-compendium.md

 data set at scale 1:250,000 [@carlotto2017enhancing].
 This can be, for example, used to derive the global distance from the sea coast line map and similar.

-The [Overture Maps foundation](https://overturemaps.org/download/) provides up-to-date (current) global vectors on Layers of interest include: admins, base, buildings, places etc. You can simply [download](https://github.com/OvertureMaps/data/) the data for are of interest, then convert to [PMTiles](https://msbarry.github.io/planetiler-overture-demo/) or similar, then add to back-end/front-end as a clickable layer.
+The **[Overture Maps foundation](https://overturemaps.org/download/)** provides up-to-date (current) global vectors on Layers of interest include: admins, base, buildings, places etc. You can simply [download](https://github.com/OvertureMaps/data/) the data for are of interest, then convert to [PMTiles](https://msbarry.github.io/planetiler-overture-demo/) or similar, then add to your back-end/front-end as a clickable layer.

 The **[World Settlement Footprint (WSF)](https://geoservice.dlr.de/web/maps/eoc:wsf)** is a series of datasets that provide comprehensive, high-resolution mapping of human settlements across the globe.
-WSF is a 10-m resolution binary mask outlining the extent of human settlements globally derived from 2014–2015 multitemporal Landsat-8 and Sentinel-1 imagery ([WFS2015] (https://geoservice.dlr.de/web/maps/eoc:wsf)) and 2019 multitemporal Sentinel-1 and Sentinel-2 imagery ([WFS 2019] (https://geoservice.dlr.de/web/maps/eoc:wsf2019)).
-[WSF Evolution](https://geoservice.dlr.de/web/maps/eoc:wsfevolution) is a 30–m resolution dataset outlining the global settlement extent on a yearly basis from 1985 to 2015.
+WSF is a 10-m resolution binary mask outlining the extent of human settlements globally derived from 2014–2015 multitemporal Landsat-8 and Sentinel-1 imagery ([WFS2015](https://geoservice.dlr.de/web/maps/eoc:wsf)) and 2019 multitemporal Sentinel-1 and Sentinel-2 imagery ([WFS 2019](https://geoservice.dlr.de/web/maps/eoc:wsf2019)).
+[WSF Evolution](https://geoservice.dlr.de/web/maps/eoc:wsfevolution) is a 30-m resolution dataset outlining the global settlement extent on a yearly basis from 1985 to 2015.

 The [Socioeconomic Data and Applications Center (SEDAC)](https://sedac.ciesin.columbia.edu/data/sets/browse) a Data Center in NASA's Earth
 Observing System Data and Information System (EOSDIS) Hosted by CIESIN at Columbia University